-History experts don’t think that the nursery rhythm was written because of the plague, but people still believe the story.
+While there are scary things that really happen in the world, history experts don’t think that the nursery rhythm was written because of the plague.
+Still, people still believe the story.

 Of course, now we know that sneezing is one way our bodies get rid of germs.
 Years ago, people were told to sneeze into handkerchiefs.
 This wasn’t a good idea, because the germs still lived in the cloth.